-Detention shall be served the same day it is earned.
+Detention shall be served the same day it is earned or the next day at 7:30 a.m.
 Failure to appear for detention may result in the following sanctions: 1) Double detention, restriction of privileges, solitary lunch, or in-school suspension; 2) Withholding of report cards and official transcripts; 3) Withholding students name from honor roll and academic awards; 4) Ineligibility for participation in or attendance at school activities.
+For every 4 detentions a student accumulates during the school year, they will be issued 1 day of In-School Suspension.
 Repeated noncompliance with directives for detention will be deemed insubordination and will result in further disciplinary measures including but not limited to suspension or expulsion from school.